Information technology law: Internet censorship

-The creation of privacy in U.S. Internet law
+Development of U.S. privacy law

 Warren and Brandeis

-At the close of the 19th century, concerns about privacy captivated the general public, and led to the 1890 publication of Samuel Warren and Louis Brandeis: "The Right to Privacy".
+At the close of the 19th century, public concern about privacy grew, leading to the 1890 publication of Samuel Warren and Louis Brandeis "The Right to Privacy".
 The vitality of this article can be seen today, when examining the USSC decision of Kyllo v.
 United States, 533 U.S. 27 (2001) where it is cited by the majority, those in concurrence, and even those in dissent.

 The motivation of both authors to write such an article is heavily debated amongst scholars, however, two developments during this time give some insight to the reasons behind it.
 First, the sensationalistic press and the concurrent rise and use of "yellow journalism" to promote the sale of newspapers in the time following the Civil War brought privacy to the forefront of the public eye.
 The other reason that brought privacy to the forefront of public concern was the technological development of "instant photography".
-This article set the stage for all privacy legislation to follow during the 20 and 21st centuries.
+This article influenced subsequent privacy legislation during the 20th and 21st centuries.